Stacked glass payment cards with a bolivar symbol, waterfall, and Venezuelan flag

 The Practical Reality

-The informal dollarized economy (approximately 60-70% of retail transactions in Caracas are in USD) operates largely outside the formal tax system.
-SENIAT has not published specific crypto tax guidance beyond SUNACRIP's fee structure.
-For most Venezuelans using crypto cards, the practical tax burden is effectively zero - the administrative apparatus to track and enforce crypto taxation does not exist in meaningful form.
+The informal dollarized economy - approximately 60-70% of retail transactions in Caracas are now in USD or USDT - operates largely outside the formal tax system.
+SENIAT has never published specific crypto tax guidance.
+The administrative apparatus to track and enforce crypto taxation does not exist in meaningful form.

 Cashback TypeTax When ReceivedTax When Spent/SoldOptimal Strategy